 3.4% for keyed credit cards per transaction

-So, with convenience, comes a price.
-There are an abundance of other payment processing solutions if these fees don’t seem worth it for your business.
+So, with convenience comes a price.
+There is an abundance of other payment processing solutions if these fees don’t seem worth it for your business.

 2. Frequent Updates and Downtime

-While frequent updates are generally a good thing when considering the level of security for accepting payments, many users agree that QuickBooks Payments has too many updates which lead to a large amount of downtime.
+While frequent updates are generally a good thing when considering the level of security for accepting payments, many users agree that QuickBooks Payments has too many updates, which leads to a large amount of downtime.

 As a business owner or accountant, your time is extremely valuable, so having to spend even a fraction of your time waiting for your software to update is quite frustrating and unproductive.